 “The idea is we live in a much more global world, so it is important to understand that having different leadership principles from different cultures and countries is going to make you a much more marketable employee,” Bocarro said.
 “You will also become a much better leader in the future because you can start seeing many different perspectives.”

 During the past spring semester, Bocarro first taught one of the minor’s four courses, PRT 359: Leadership and Supervision in Sport, Tourism & Recreation.
 Students visited three British organizations, The Stafford Hotel, the European Tourism Association, and GLL Better, while staying in Bocarro’s hometown of London.
 During each site visit, students met with the senior leadership team of each organization.

 “This minor got a lot of support from private companies in the business world,” Bocarro said.
 “We’ve heard testimonies from hiring managers who said that often, students who have had a solid, well-grounded study-abroad experience have their resumes jump to the top because they have a broader perspective of issues.”

-The Global Leadership minor is the brainchild of Deborah Acker, Senior Associate Director of Operations and Academic Programs at the Shelton Leadership Center.
+The Global Leadership minor is the brainchild of Dr. Deborah Acker, Senior Associate Director of Operations and Academic Programs at the Shelton Leadership Center.
 Founded in 2002 by General Hugh Shelton, the Center’s mission is to train the next generation of leaders, who are committed to personal integrity, professional ethics and selfless service.